 In his youth Sifu Steve Woodward was a body-building fan; his initial interest came from a need to overcome psychological scars that had been sustained from bullying at school.
 He found that body-building increased his confidence and allowed him to come out of his shell.

-After years of class and private study, Sifu Woodward realised that he had gone as far as he could with his current instructor and he started questioning his own ability as he reached the limits of information that was available to him.
+After years of class and private study, Sifu Woodward realized that he had gone as far as he could with his current instructor and he started questioning his own ability as he reached the limits of information that was available to him.
 It became apparent through personal study that there was a lot more to Wing Chun.
-This resulted in a loss of self confidence and a feeling that it was time to widen his horizons.
+This resulted in a loss of self-confidence and a feeling that it was time to widen his horizons.

 Sifu Steve Woodward had an open mind and was open to other Martial Arts but his love was for Wing Chun and this took him around the country to try several lineages of this style.

 It was a chance meeting at an Escrima seminar in Birmingham (with one of Sifu Shaun Rawcliffes’ students) in March 1993 that led Sifu Steve Woodward to the Midlands (Birmingham) Wing Chun Kuen.
 At this particular seminar, Sifu Steve Woodward learned that Master Ip Chun (eldest son of the late Grandmaster Ip Man) was visiting Birmingham to hold a seminar for his most senior western student and representative, Sifu Shaun Rawcliffe.

 This encounter impressed Sifu Steve Woodward greatly and confirmed the sense of his decision to broaden his horizons.
 As a result he, along with his Kung Fu brother Sifu David Akroyd-Jones, approached Sifu Rawcliffe and asked to be accepted into the Midlands Wing Chun Kuen as students.